MaskSearch: Querying Image Masks at Scale

-\system efficiently executes queries over a database of image masks.
-As presented above, the fundamental operations in our target queries involve filtering masks based on pixel values within regions of interest, followed by performing optional aggregations, sorting, or top-$k$ computations.
+\system efficiently executes queries over a database of image masks while guaranteeing the correctness of query results.
+As presented above, the fundamental operations in our target queries involve filtering masks based on pixel values within ROIs, followed by performing optional aggregations, sorting, or top-$k$ computations.
 The key challenge when performing these operations is that the database of masks is too large to fit in memory, and scanning, loading, and processing all masks is slow.

 To accelerate such queries, \system introduces a novel type of index, called the Cumulative Histogram Index (CHI) (\cref{sec:chi}), and an efficient filter-verification query execution framework (\cref{sec:filter-verification}).
 The CHI technique indexes each mask by maintaining pixel counts for key combinations of spatial regions and pixel values.
-CHI constructs a compact data structure that provides fast computation of upper and lower bounds on \texttt{CP} functions for arbitrary regions of interest and pixel value ranges.
-These bounds are used in the query execution framework to efficiently filter out masks that are either guaranteed to fail the query predicate or guaranteed to satisfy it.
+CHI constructs a compact data structure that enables fast computation of upper and lower bounds on \texttt{CP} functions for arbitrary ROIs and pixel value ranges.
+These bounds are used during query execution to efficiently filter out masks that are either guaranteed to fail the query predicate or guaranteed to satisfy it without loading them from disk.
+The query execution framework comprises two stages: the filter stage and the verification stage.
 During the filter stage, the framework utilizes CHI to compute bounds on \texttt{CP} functions to filter out the masks without loading them from disk.
 Then, during the verification stage, the framework verifies the remaining masks by loading them from disk and applying the full predicate.
-This framework overcomes the bottleneck of query execution because it significantly reduces the number of masks loaded from disk during query execution.
+This framework guarantees the correctness of the query results and overcomes the bottleneck of query execution by significantly reducing the number of masks that must be loaded from disk.